Warriors (novel series): Warriors: The Prophecies Begin (2003–2004)

-Warriors: The New Prophecy
+Warriors: The New Prophecy (2005–2006)

 The second series, Warriors: The New Prophecy, consists of six books: Midnight (10 May 2005), Moonrise (1 August 2005), Dawn (27 December 2005), Starlight (4 April 2006), Twilight (22 August 2006), and Sunset (26 December 2006).
-In this series, the Clans' survival is put at risk as Twolegs begin to destroy their forest home with machinery.
-The series revolves around a group of cats consisting of Tawnypelt of ShadowClan, Crowpaw (later Crowfeather) of WindClan, Feathertail of RiverClan, and Brambleclaw of ThunderClan, who are joined by Feathertail's brother Stormfur and ThunderClan apprentice Squirrelpaw (later Squirrelflight), brought together by visions from StarClan to embark on a quest to find a new home for the Clans.
-The series also details the Clans' subsequent journey to find their new lakeside territories, before introducing a new prophecy, "blood will spill blood and the lake will run red", foreshadowing a conflict between Brambleclaw and his half-brother Hawkfrost, the latter of whom plans to follow in their father Tigerstar's footsteps and take over the Clans.
+In this series, the Clans' survival is put at risk as humans begin to destroy their forest home with machinery.
+The series revolves around a group of cats consisting of Tawnypelt, Crowfeather, Feathertail, Brambleclaw, Stormfur, and Squirrelflight, who embark on a quest to find a new home for the Clans after their forest is destroyed.
+The series also details the rest of the Clans' subsequent journey to find their new lakeside territories, and the struggles they face in establishing themselves again.